-My love for babka, especially chocolate babka, is evident.
+My love for babka, whether it be chocolate babka or cinnamon babka, is unwavering.
 I eat it every weekend (and 99% of the time during the week, too), and I know each and every babka from each and every bakery in town.
 I’m obsessed, and that obsession resulted in me adding lots and lots of Nutella to my homemade babka yesterday.
 My thought process was simple: the more, the merrier.

 Dough to filling ratio